TosbackCgusBridge-Bot/CGUs-versions/Waterhavens/Privacy Policy.md

 Brokerages

-Scott Price is a Washington licensed real estate broker with RSVP Real Estate.
+Scott Price is a Washington licensed real estate broker with Summit Properties NW.

 Veronique Hval is a Washington licensed real estate broker with Windermere Real Estate South.

 and

-Windermere Real Estate South and RSVP Real Estate
+Windermere Real Estate South and Summit Properties NW

 **© Copyright WaterHavens.com.
 All Rights Reserved.**